tcatapano/snac_ead_to_cpf/readme.md

 Overview of EAD to CPF
 -------------------------

+> there is too much detail in the overview.
+It should describe what the purpose, inputs, outputs, and requirements are, then move on to installation, description of components, and finally the step by step procedure.

 These scripts extract EAD-CPF (CPF) XML from EAD XML finding aids.
 A variety of local practices are supported in the incoming EAD.
 This process is intended to extract large numbers of files, and so it is designed as a bulk pipeline.
 Running small numbers of files is fairly easy, but the initial set up and configuration cannot be skipped.

 Required steps:

 0.1) symlink to session_lib.pm or copy into this dir

+> can this be packaged better? requiring installation of a perl module seems like setting a high barrier

 1) create file lists